BlazeIsClone/brand-strategy-framework/voice.md

 # Voice

-Brand voice is the way you talk to your customers and is defined by your brand's style of communication.
+People don't fall for corporations, people fall in love with presonalities.
+The brand voice is the way we talk to our audience and is defined by the brand's style of communication.

 #### 1. When people interact with our brand, how do we want them to feel?